 Stay true to yourself

 My first year of college was crazy.
-There was new things and experiences everywhere.
+There were new things and experiences everywhere.
 At the end of the day, if you don’t want to take a class or don’t want to succumb to a peer pressure don’t.
 I know that it’s easier said than done, and it is a good thing to change and grow.
 All I’m saying is that it’s also okay to stay true to your values because they are your values.

 Get active and participate on campus